(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 Other online features and services that cater to more advanced market players can also be a factor.

-MakeTrade, COL, Philstocks and FirstMetro for example have extensive tools like charting, comprehensive market researches, market calendars and similar useful content to help you guide in your trade decisions.
+MakeTrade, COL, Philstocks, FirstMetro, AAA Equities and 2TradeAsia also have extensive tools like charting, comprehensive market researches, market calendars, and similar useful content to help you guide in your trade decisions.
 They can be useful tools if you aspire to be a skilled trader down the road.

 Mutual Fund Options